fraktalio/fstore-sql/README.md

  - The decision-making process is a **command handler** responsible for handling the command/intent and producing new events/facts that can be saved in the database by using `append_event` SQL function.
 Command handler can be implemented in any programming language, Kotlin, TypeScript, Rust, ...
    - We call this function a **decide**.
    - You can run it as an edge function on [Supabase](https://supabase.com/docs/guides/functions) or [Deno](https://deno.com/deploy).
  - The view-handling process is an **event handler** that is responsible for handling the event/fact and producing a new view/query model.
-Event handler uses using `stream_events` SQL function from your application to fetch/pool events, or `stream_events` SQL function is triggered by the cron job on the DB side and event(s) are published/pushed to your HTTP endpoints/edge functions.
+Event handler uses `stream_events` SQL function from your application to fetch/pool events, or `stream_events` SQL function is triggered by the cron job on the DB side and event(s) are published/pushed to your event handlers/HTTP endpoints/edge functions.
    - We call this function an **evolve**.
    - You can run it as an edge function on [Supabase](https://supabase.com/docs/guides/functions) or [Deno](https://deno.com/deploy).
    - `pg_crone` and `pg_net` extensions are used to schedule the event publishing process and send the HTTP request/`event` to the edge function (view).